jing-xiang/psychosis/README.md

 The insights we gained from it showed us how little people understood about psychosis and mental health, and that is why we wanted to make something that could help people feel what it’s like to experience hallucinations, but in a way that was easy to approach and not too overwhelming.

 ##  User persona
 Our target persona in this project is healthy users interested in understanding what it is like to live with psychosis.
-The project addresses them by showing how reality can become for people experiencing psychosis through environmental shifts.
+The project addresses them by showing how reality can become for people experiencing psychosis through shifts in the environment.
 It also provides an impactful experience to the target user that encourages empathy and understanding for those living with psychotic disorders.

 ##  User journey
 The user starts in a normal street environment.
 At a certain trigger, the environment shifts to a hallucination mode, and this switch between a familiar street scene and a distorted version where colors, lighting, and objects morph to reflect a hallucination.

-The visualization of how the user interacts with our project is that when you start the app, you find yourself in a normal street environment with people, cars, and buildings around you.
-You can interact with things around you using handgrab interactions and distancegrab interactions.
+The visualization of how the user interacts with our project is that when you start the VR experience, you find yourself in a normal street environment with people, cars, and buildings around you.
+You can interact with things around you using hand grab interactions and distance grab interactions.
 With these interactions, you can reach out and touch people.
 For example, you might touch a person which feels strange and unsettling.
 With distance grab, you can pull objects closer from far away, like grabbing another woman, and see that triggers a sudden change in the environment.
 Also grabbing a mysterious note.

 The app uses a scene loader script to switch between normal and hallucinated scenes.
 One moment, the street looks normal and the next, it becomes dark, distorted, and filled with strange sounds.
 When the sudden change becomes real, it helps you understand how confusing and unpredictable psychosis can be.